 Undergoing surgery or any medical procedure can be a worrying time, but knowing what to expect during and after the process helps you to be well-prepared.
 What you experience and how each process affects you depend on the methods and technologies used to diagnose or treat a specific illness or injury.
 Broadly speaking, these different procedures are performed in one or a combination of three ways – invasive, non-invasive or minimally invasive.

 Medical procedures that are non-surgical are deemed non-invasive.
-Diagnostic physical examination and imaging studies, such as Ultrasounds and rehabilitative treatments such as chiropractic manipulation are examples of non-invasive procedures.
-Quite simply, they are non-invasive because they do not break the skin in a way that surgery does.
+Diagnostic physical examination and imaging studies, such as ultrasounds and rehabilitative treatments such as chiropractic manipulation are examples of non-invasive procedures.
+In Summary, they are non-invasive because they do not break the skin in a way that surgery does.

 In surgical procedures, major open surgeries are highly invasive as they require the surgeons to make long incisions to the body.